angelo-wf/SnesJs/README.md

 # SnesJs
 A SNES emulator, in javascript

 My attempt at making a SNES emulator in Javascript.
-Currently working on the SPC emulation.
+Currently working on the PPU emulation.

 This will probably never end up being an accurate emulator, but I hope to have some games running at least.
 There is also a pretty big chance that it won't be able to run at full speed.